accellionapis/api-guide/source/includes/_enablingapi.md

 ![](../images/appcreated.png)

-## Customizing Settings, Scopes Security and Distribution
+## Customizing Settings, Scopes, Security and Distribution

 Select **My New Custom App**, the application you just created as shown in the screen capture above, to configure the **Settings, Scopes, Security and Distribution**.